NYRDS/remixed-dungeon/TRANSLATE.md

+Russian translation of Pixel dungeon

 Translating Pixel Dungeon
 =============

 > **It was a great mission, but with much effort, all texts, phrases, words and other strings were copied all the source code of the game and grouped into a single file.
 The ```string.xml``` file.**

-By grouping all the strings of the game, it becomes possible to take advantage of translation support android as described in [Andoid Guide](http://developer.android.com/training/basics/supporting-devices/languages.html).
+By grouping all the strings of the game, it becomes possible to take advantage of translation support android as described in [Android Guide](http://developer.android.com/training/basics/supporting-devices/languages.html).

 #####To translate the game you simply do the following: